amalzulkipli/weather_alert_telegram_bot/README.md

 - Check if the bot has permission to send messages to your chat
 - Ensure your location coordinates are valid
 - Run the script manually to check for errors
+- Verify API keys for all three services

 ### API errors
-- Verify your OpenWeatherMap API key is valid
+- The bot will automatically fall back to OpenWeatherMap if primary APIs fail
-- Check if you've exceeded the API rate limit
+- Check if you've exceeded any API rate limits
 - Ensure you have an active internet connection
+- Verify all API keys are valid and active

+### Location issues
+- MET Malaysia API filters specifically for "Sepang" in location names
+- Coordinates should be precise for best results
+- The bot prioritizes District (Ds) locations over Town (Tn) locations

 ## Contributing